 Customer reach: gaining visibility of your products and brand is a key reason to host your products on a marketplace, attracting new potential customers without them needing to actively visit your site or search for you.

 Trust: the consumer’s trust in the marketplace is given to the brands that sell through it.
 As a consumer will believe that the marketplace has done due diligence on the business and ensured its legitimacy and quality.

 Testing ground: many retailers will use a marketplace as a test bed for new products, product data or brand positioning strategies.
 The reviews which are generated from new products can then help to further develop a product or refine a proposition before the brand take it to market.

-Little upfront investment: the outlay needed to begin selling on a marketplace are incredibly small when compared against setting up a new eCommerce site or selling in brick-and-mortar.
-As long as the retailer has purchased product to sell, and has created product data (like product descriptions, and has product images/videos) then they can begin selling.
+Little upfront investment: the outlay needed to begin selling on a marketplace are incredibly small when compared to setting up a new eCommerce site or selling in brick-and-mortar.
+As long as the retailer has purchased a product to sell, and has created product data (like product descriptions, and product images/videos) then they can begin selling.

 Cons for selling via marketplaces

-Marketplaces like Amazon are in full control and are strict when it comes to delivery/customer-feedback etc. Amazon also sells their own private label products, which almost always win the Buy Boy (a mechanism which retailers compete against each other on price/sales/click-through-rate, to win the ‘Add to bag’ button).
+Marketplaces like Amazon are in full control and are strict when it comes to delivery/customer feedback etc. Amazon also sells their own private label products, which almost always win the Buy Boy (a mechanism by which retailers compete against each other on price/sales/click-through-rate, to win the ‘Add to bag’ button).

 Integrating your site with a marketplace (which we have done hundreds of times for our clients) is crucial for ensuring efficiency and effective trading, and if this is technically possible then we strongly recommend integrating with as many marketplaces if commercially possible.
 All in all, it’s best to spread out and sell your products across different channels, but ignoring your own website and only focusing on marketplace sales would be a mistake and can stunt online growth.